ilmonteux/composite_LQ_UFO/README.md

 That's it!

 ###  Madgraph warning: "width of colored particle lower than QCD scale"
-When Madgraph (in versions MG5_aMC 2.2--2.6) calculates the width of a colored particle and finds it is smaller than the QCD scale, it automatically discard that decay mode.
+When Madgraph (in versions MG5_aMC 2.2--2.6+) calculates the width of a colored particle and finds it is smaller than the QCD scale, it automatically discard that decay mode.
 While it is true that the correct decay should be computed between hadronized states, the decay chain is correctly captured by the undressed process, and one expects only O(1) deviations for the numerical value of the width ([see e.g. this launchpad post](https://answers.launchpad.net/mg5amcnlo/+question/257264)).

 Remembering that we are computing the widths only to fill the decay table so that pythia can use them (and we do not even care about the numerical values), we discard this warning.

 One should therefore comment out three blocks in `MG5_aMC_v2_XX/madgraph/interface/madgraph_interface.py`, in the function `do_compute_widths`	where the warning appears (the only three blocks where "QCD scale" appears).
-In MG%_AMC 2.6.1, the blocks are reported below
+For MG5_AMC 2.6.1, the blocks to be commented out are copied below

 ```
 ## line 8027 of madgraph_interface.py ##